NEW: "We don't know" who is responsible, Bulgaria's U.N. representative says

 According to a U.S. State Department International Religious Freedom Report, released in September, more than 80% of Bulgaria’s 7.6 million residents are Orthodox Christian, with Muslims making up the largest minority at about 13%.
 Jews make up fewer than 5% of the country’s population, the report says.

-U.S. President Barack Obama condemned the "barbaric terrorist attack."
+U.S. President Barack Obama condemned what he called a “barbaric terrorist attack.”